zalando/tailor/README.md

 Remote Procedure Calls (RPCs).

-Currently, only the fetching of fragments is instrumented providing some additional details like the fragment tag attributes and some logging payload like the stack trace for errors.
+Currently, only the fetching of fragments is instrumented providing some additional details like the fragment tag, attributes and some logging payload like the stack trace for errors.

 ## Examples